hyperledger/fabric/docs/source/network/network.md

 channel resources, assigning management rights to organizations R2 and R3 over channel C2.
 It is managed exclusively by R2 and R3; R1 and R4 have no power in channel C2.
-For example, channel configuration CC2 can subsequently be updated to add organizations to support network growth, but this can only be done done by R2 or R3.
+For example, channel configuration CC2 can subsequently be updated to add organizations to support network growth, but this can only be done by R2 or R3.

 Note how the channel configurations CC1 and CC2 remain completely separate from each other, and completely separate from the network configuration, NC4.
 Again